cianfrocco-lab/Automatic-cryoEM-preprocessing/README.md

 Tools to run tools for user-free preprocessing of cryo-EM datasets

 **Under construction**
-This repo will contain scripts to run MicAssess and 2DAssess as well download links for deep learning model .h5 files.
+This repo will contain python scripts to run MicAssess and 2DAssess as well download links for deep learning model .h5 files.